Venice Declaration

-The Venice Declaration (also known as the Declaration of the Venice Summit) was an agreement issued by the nine-member economic committee of the EEC, which met in June 1980 in conjunction with Palestinian Liberation Organization (PLO).
-The declaration called for the acknowledgment of Palestinians’ right to self-government and the PLO’s right to be connected to peace initiatives.
+The Venice Declaration (also known as the Declaration of the Venice Summit) was an agreement issued by the nine-member economic committee of the EEC, which met in June 1980 in conjunction with Palestine Liberation Organization (PLO).
+The declaration called for the acknowledgment of Palestinians’ right to self-government, the PLO’s right to be connected to peace initiatives and Israel's right to a secure existence.